 Bikeways encourage active transportation, which means less wear and tear on the roads, better air quality and a healthier environment for everyone.

-In partnership with Bike Walk Nebraska, we’re eager to test them out in the Omaha metro area.
+We’re eager to test them out in the Omaha metro area.

 Metro Bikeways will be a network of bikeways across the Omaha metro area.
 The project starts with two bikeways: